Headlights and Taillights

 I presume you are using halogen bulbs and wanted to remove the metal shields which are no longer needed since the halogen bulbs have their own blackened tip?
 If you can't get into the reflector itself, don't worry about it and just leave the a shields in place.
 The halogen bulbs should be shorter than the stock 40/45w "candles" so will fit behind the shield OK.
 There isn't a lot of difference in the light output with the shields removed, they don't mask very much of the reflector.

-If the halogens won't fit with the shields in place, you might be able to use reflector/lenses from an earlier Bug which will allow access to the shield, or alternatively you can get 75/75w stock style bulbs which are a direct replacement for the 40/45w bulbs (I have a set I've never used).
-The wiring will take the increased current, but I'd uprate the four headlight fuses a little - 8 amp fuses would be marginal with 75w lights.
+If the halogens won't fit with the shields in place, you might be able to use reflector/lenses from an earlier Bug which will allow access to the shield, or alternatively you can get 75/75w stock style bulbs which are a direct replacement for the 40/45w bulbs (I have a set and they do improve the lighting a little, but not as much as the halogens).
+The wiring will take the increased current (just), but I'd uprate the four headlight fuses a little - 8 amp fuses would be marginal with 75w lights.

 American Headlights -